 I forgot to ask about the warranty though, and online browsing took me nowhere.
 You’ll have to call the retailer and ask for yourself, since it may vary from one outlet to another.

-The performance monitor seems to be accurate (I’ve read many customer reviews prior to testing it myself), and it provides tons of data.
+The performance monitor seems to be accurate (I’ve read many reviews on the internet prior to testing it myself), and it provides tons of data.
 I like that you can track split time and strokes per minute, and especially surprised to see the interval training feature – not something you’ll find in other brands or models.

 Storage and placement